 I quickly found Porcelain and I have had the album in constant rotation since.
 This record overwhelms me in story, interpretation, and style.
 Neuwirth cannot simply sing a song, she becomes the song.
 One cannot see music, but Neuwirth brings each song to near visual life.

-Then there is the passion she gives “But The World Goes Round” which flows right into the albums closing.
+Then there is the passion she gives “But The World Goes Round.”
 Again, I can feel the kicks in the shins as Neuwirth’s voice whirls around this piece.
 It’s a big finish and Neuwirth gives her body and soul in this simple arrangement.

 This same passion is quietly channeled in another Waits’ classic, “Shiver Me Timbers,” with the final closing of the album “I’ll Be Seeing You.”
 Again, one can visualize the sand shiftin’ as Neuwirth caresses “Shiver me Timbers.”
 All the familiar places come to life in “I’ll Be Seeing You.”
 Her voice is fragile, as if it can be harmed by a feather, as she bids farewell to a lost lover….or is it her audience?